 “Pole failure can be prevented if soil fungi are excluded from pole contact.”

 “The barrier system is a biotechnological device that prevents insect and fungal attack, while simultaneously acting as an environmental barrier, which confines the preservative to the pole.”

-Ken McDonnell is the Founder of PostProtector.com base in Pottsville, Pennsylvania and has graciously taken time to speak with us and share his story of how he brought his product to market and how it has improved the lives of many builders and homeowners.
-If you would like to be a featured author like Ken, contact us and let us know.
+Ken McDonnell is the Founder of PostProtector.com based in Pottsville, Pennsylvania.
+He has graciously taken time to speak with us to share his story of how he brought his product to market and how it has improved the lives of many builders and homeowners.
+If you would like to be a featured author, like Ken, contact us and let us know.